PCS to Hampton Roads

 Portsmouth

-The city has a few sections of up and coming neighborhoods convenient to Portsmouth Naval Hospital in the downtown area.
-Families typically do not reside here, as there are better options for public schools.
+Portsmouth has a few sections of up-and-coming neighborhoods convenient to Portsmouth Naval Medical Center in the downtown area.

 Suffolk